10 Tips to Help Your Church Prepare for Easter

 When your church thinks about outdoing past Easter services, it tends to put a heavy burden on your teaching pastor.
 The expectation to outdo yourself year after year is taxing.
 But the reality is that the sermon won’t be the only takeaway from Easter Sunday.
 From parking their car to interacting after the service, you want to create a comfortable and engaging atmosphere for every attendee.

-Take a holistic approach to improving your service.
+Take a holistic approach to improve your service.
 As a team, talk through some of the challenges you’ve faced in years past and things that have gone well.
 Brainstorm ways to improve each aspect of your service and make it more accommodating to your guests.
+Feel free to explore Easter sermons laid out in this article.